Campaign of the Month: October 2017

 (Flaw or •)

 Effect: You are incapable of having children, even if you do not realize it.
-Note that this Flaw is unlikely to earn you a lot of Willpower unless you’re expected to produce offspring.
+Note that this Flaw is unlikely to earn you a lot of Story Points unless you’re expected to produce offspring.
 Characters for whom sterility is a benefit purchase this as a one-dot Merit.

 Effect: One of your senses is incredibly sharp.
 It is not necessarily supernatural but is clearly superior to that of normal humans.
 Take Advantage on rolls with this sense.
 You can take this Merit multiple times.